MileHacker Logo

 • Attire: Casual and comfortable clothing is the norm.
 No specific dress codes apply beyond practical wear for outdoor activities.

 • Photography: Usually allowed in public areas.
-Do not use drones within the national park.
+Don't use drones within the national park.
 Respect others' privacy.
 Do not approach wildlife for photos.

 Sensitive Topics & Inclusivity

 • Taboos: Respect wildlife and park rules.
-Do not litter.
+Don't drop trash.
 Do not disturb thermal features; touching them or their runoff can cause severe burns and harm formations.
 Avoid discussing politics unless locals initiate the conversation.

 • Airport Services: For flight delays, cancellations, or refused entry onto the plane, consider Compensair.
 Priority Pass for airport lounge access globally.